FREQUENTLY ASKED PARLIAMENTARY QUESTIONS:

 045 What are the circumstances in which ex-officio members cannot vote, and when they can?
 Page 448, line 5; and, page 483, line 25

+A. If a person holds an office in a society of which he is not a member and the bylaws make that officer an ex-officio member of the board, the nonmember is thereby a full-fledged board member with all the accompanying rights; but this does not make him a member of the society."
 If the ex-officio member of the board is under the authority of the society there is no distinction between him and the other board members.
 If the ex-officio member is not under the authority of the society, he has all the privileges of board membership, including the right to make motions and to vote, but none of the obligations… The latter class of ex-officio board member, who has no obligation to participate, should not be counted in determining the number required for a quorum or whether a quorum is present at a meeting.